 Jo WEBSTERS story

 I soon learned what a CT scan was.
 And I went for a check-up after my hysterectomy, this time with a different surgeon.
 They told me that the CA125 story was changing and that they had found more HPV Type cancer, this time in the endometriosis that had been removed during my hysterectomy.
 I was grateful that they had found these things.
-If I hadn’t bothered asking about my periods, how long would it have taken to find the cancer?
+How long would it have taken to find the tumour if I hadn’t bothered asking about my periods?
 Months?
 Years?

 The Long Road Through Chemotherapy